Radon is Real

 Know the indoor radon level in the home you consider buying

 Listing or buying?
-Get educate and test and understand mitigation solutions if testing calls for it.
-Visit Radon Information for the Real Estate Professional for more information.
+Get educated and test and understand mitigation solutions if testing calls for it.
+For more information about radon in real estate transactions, visit Radon information for the real estate professional.

 While Nevada currently has no laws that address radon, the Environmental Law Institute’s Database of State Indoor Air Quality Laws lists at least 40 states that do.
 In Nevada, the Residential Disclosure Guide, Seller’s Real Property Disclosure Form, HUD and FHA forms all include radon gas as an environmental and health hazard.
 Many informed buyers and relocation companies have homes tested for radon before a home purchase, similar to inspecting a home for termites and building defects.
 If elevated radon levels are found, the buyer and seller should discuss the timing and cost of radon reduction.
 Current mitigation technology successfully reduces radon concentrations inside homes, lowering the health risk of lung cancer caused by radon.
 Informed sellers test their homes prior to listing, and if elevated radon levels are found, the seller should take steps to reduce the radon levels before placing the house on the market.